robert-kratz/web-service-cookie-example/README.md

 # web-service-cookie-example

-This project should explain the importance of cookies online based on a simple website, to solve mathematical problems.
-A user should enter his nickname and age to solve ten problems, after that, his nickname and age is saved and presentet on a leaderboard.
+This project is designed to illustrate the role of online cookies using a straightforward website that allows users to solve mathematical problems.
+To participate, users must enter their nickname and age before tackling ten problems.
+Upon completion, the website saves and displays their nickname and age on a leaderboard, showcasing the practical application of cookies for personalized user experiences.

 ### Getting started